Cathgao/HeartBeatQuest/README.md

 This mod supports DIY Interface via Unity asset bundle, please refer to [UnityUI/Readme.md](UnityUI/Readme.md)

 > [!NOTE]
-> **FELL FREE TO REQUEST UI FEATURE**
+> **FEEL FREE TO REQUEST UI FEATURE**
-> If you are creating a super cool UI but can't do it with current mod, fell free to open an issue.
+> If you are creating a super cool UI but can't do it with current mod, feel free to open an issue.
 > If you have any ideas about the UI, also welcome to open an issue.
 More customization capabilities can be added in the future if someone wants it.

 # Development information